 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-: ____ (Write your answer here in the form of a spoken statement.
+Vidakovic-Koch: _In a broader context operation of electrochemical fuel cells and reactors under periodic conditions opens up a possibility to impact(increase) the energy conversion efficiency as well as product selectivity of electrochemical processes___ (Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera